mbta/terraform_interview_exercise/README.md

 - [Localstack](https://docs.localstack.cloud/getting-started/installation/): `brew install localstack`
 - [Terraform](https://developer.hashicorp.com/terraform/downloads): `brew install terraform`

+Note that the LocalStack Python package must be installed on your host machine &ndash; running only the LocalStack Docker container is not sufficient to complete this exercise.

 ## Steps

 1. Make sure Docker (or Colima) is running